The Diabetic Brain

 The One Step You Must Take To Boost Ketone Production

 The problem is, your body simply can’t pick ketones for fuel unless you get your carbs down to fewer than 50 grams of carbohydrates per day.
-And the average person in the US consumes about 300 grams of carbs a day - a significant imbalance that can leave you with insulin resistance, metabolic syndrome, and eventually with full-blown diabetes.
+And the average person in the US consumes about 300 grams of carbs a day - a significant imbalance that can leave you with Fat Storing Hormone resistance, metabolic syndrome, and eventually with full-blown diabetes.

 Sadly, many people who are diabetic consume even more carbohydrates than 300 grams per day, which is why they have diabetes in the first place.
 It’s puzzling.
 Diabetes is a disease of high blood sugar.
 Why on earth would you want to add more carbs and worsen this disease?